-Dell, Samsung and State Farm Insurance have agreed to settle a wrongful death lawsuit that stemmed from a fatal house fire caused by a defective laptop battery.
+Dell, Samsung, and State Farm Insurance have agreed to settle a wrongful death lawsuit that stemmed from a fatal house fire caused by a defective laptop battery.
 According to a report in the Northern California Record, the original complaint was filed over a 2014 fire in Hayward, Calif.
 The fire happened in the home of Juan Gonzalez.
-The lawsuit said the cause of the fire was “catastrophic failure of a laptop manufactured, designed, distributed and sold by the defendants.”
+The lawsuit said the cause of the fire was the “catastrophic failure of a laptop manufactured, designed, distributed and sold by the defendants.”
 Gonzalez died in the fire.

 The lawsuit said the defendants, Dell and Samsung, knew or should have known that the failure to properly design, manufacture and test the laptop battery would increase the risk of a dangerous fire.
 In addition to selling a dangerous product, the lawsuit stated, Dell and Samsung failed to warn Gonzalez of any possible harm.
 Neither Dell nor Samsung refuted their wrongdoing during complaint discussions and no trial was authorized.
 The parties involved went forward with private mediation and reached a settlement in January.
 The agreement was approved by a judge on Feb.
 5.